MacKeeper: Reception

-Coverage

 Many antivirus programs classified MacKeeper version 3 as a potentially unwanted program or adware and prompted users to remove it.
 The official uninstaller "[left] pieces behind", resulting in regular pop-ups to convince users to reinstall the app.
 Business Insider recommended users avoid or uninstall the product.
-Both Tom's Guide and MacWorld have published how-to guides for deleting the software.
+Both Tom's Guide and Macworld have published how-to guides for deleting the software.

 Version 1 & 2 of the program received mixed reviews, with reviewers being divided as to the effectiveness of the software.
 Some versions of MacKeeper opened a critical security hole in customers' Macs; Kromtech later issued a fix.
 AV-Comparatives found that MacKeeper warned of "serious" issues on a brand-new clean copy of macOS, which could only be fixed by purchasing the program.
 This was deemed scareware by cybersecurity journalist Brian Krebs.
 French news outlet Le Figaro called MacKeeper a scam, and criticized its reliance on "fear".
 Computerworld described MacKeeper as "a virulent piece of software".

 MacKeeper's marketing tactics drew criticism.
 Zeobit was accused of employing aggressive pop-under ads, planting sockpuppet reviews, and setting up websites to discredit its competitors.
 In 2015, PCWorld noted that MacKeeper ads were "all over the web", and that Kromtech claimed to be buying 60 million ad impressions a month.
 MacKeeper was in part promoted by affiliate sellers, who could earn a 50% commission for sales of the app.
 Some affiliates promoted MacKeeper in adware.
 After media criticism, Kromtech claimed it revamped its affiliate program.

 MacKeeper's usefulness was disputed by tech media; anti-malware, secure erase, backup, encryption, and anti-theft were either built-into macOS or available for free.
 Top Ten Reviews noted that other Mac anti-malware apps had better detection rates, resulting in a score of 7.5 out of 10.
 A July 2017 AV-TEST assessment found MacKeeper only detected 85.9 percent of the tested malware.
+In February 2025, PCMag rated MacKeeper as "Good".
+In March 2025, MacKeeper received a maximum score of 18 out of 18 in AV-TEST results.